poelstra/mhub/README.md

 ## Wire protocol

-MHub internally uses JSON messages over websockets.
+MHub typically uses JSON messages over websockets, or a line-based TCP socket.

+Both transports transfer UTF-8 encoded JSON strings.
+In the case of WebSockets, these are already packetized by the WebSocket protocol.
+In case of 'raw' TCP sockets, each string is sent or received per line, separated by newlines (`\n`, ASCII code 10).

-Every 'raw' JSON WebSocket message is an object, with a `type` field to distinguish different commands and responses to/from MHub.
+Every 'raw' JSON message is an object, with a `type` field to distinguish different commands and responses to/from MHub.

 The currently supported commands and responses are documented in `src/protocol.ts`, but here's a quick how-to on basic communication.